urbit/docs/docs/programming/arvo/system/security-driver.md

   `++bale`.
 Thus, in our case, `key` in our bale is of type `keys:basic-auth`.

-Additionally, a security driver contains at least one "special" arm.
-Here, we use `++filter-request`, which is a function which takes a hiss (http request) and produces a `sec-move`, which is one of:
+Additionally, a security driver contains at least one out of the five "special" arms:

+- `++filter-request` is a function which takes a hiss (http request) and produces a `sec-move` (defined in zuse), which is one of:

-- `%send` plus a hiss, which sends the new hiss.
+  * `[%send hiss]`, which sends the new hiss.
 This is the case in, for example, basic auth, where all we need to do is add an extra header to the request.
-- `%give` plus an httr (http response), which immediately returns an http response to the sender.
+  * `[%give httr]`, where httr is an http response.
+This immediately returns an http response to the sender.
-- `%show` plus a purl (parsed url), which displays a message asking the user to visit the given url to continue the authentication process.
+  * `[%show purl]`, where a purl is a parsed url.
+This displays a message asking the user to visit the given url to continue the authentication process.
+  * `[%redo ~]`, which redoes the request.

+  `%eyre` calls `++filter-request` just before sending an HTTP request to the specified domain.
+This allows the security driver to filter the requests, decorating them with authentication data.

+- `++filter-response` is a function which takes an httr and produces a `sec-move`.  `%eyre` calls it after receiving an HTTP response from the specified domain.
+This allows the security driver to handle authentication errors, commonly caused by expired tokens, and retry the request.

+- `++receive-auth-query-string` is a function that takes a `quay` (list of query parameters) and produces a `sec-move`.  `%eyre` calls it when it receives a request on the callback url.
+  Generally, this happens in OAuth after the user has granted access to the urbit app, and the service makes a request to the callback url with the code.
+The security driver should then make a request to convert the code into an access token.

+- `++receive-auth-response` is a function that takes an httr and produces a `sec-move`.  `%eyre` calls it when it gets a response to the request made in `++receive-auth-query-string`.

+- `++update` is a function which converts old state to a new format when the security driver gets updated.
+If you want to just get rid of the old state, define `++discard-state` as `~`.

-Every request to a GitHub url will be filtered through `++filter-request`, and we want to add the authentication header to it.
+For basic auth, we only have to worry about `++filter-request`, since all we need to do is add the correct header to each request.
 Our `++aut` core contains a function `++out-addding-header`, which does exactly what we want.

 Where do the keys come from, though?
 Remember we ran